Murdo-C/captainmurdo.github.io/_posts/2019-11-13-gafa-financial-services.md

 title: GAFA in Financial Services
 ---

-Google, Apple, Facebook, and Amazon have all explored the obvious use cases; it’s not clear where they go next but I don't expect them to fundamentally change the underlying financial products.
+Google, Apple, Facebook, and Amazon have all explored the obvious use cases; where they go next may dramatically alter the global market.

 ---